A genious combination of eggs and potatoes and lightly fragranced with fresh chives, this traditional Irish omelette is a great breakfast treat.

 Traditional Irish Omelette Recipe & Me

-Imagine this: You travel a long way by plain, bus and train and finally walk to your accommodation across the whole town, because you don’t really know what local bus to take (or you think it’s actually closer than it really is).
+Imagine this: You travel a long way by plane, bus and train and finally walk to your accommodation across the whole town, because you don’t really know what local bus to take (or you think it’s actually closer than it really is).

 It’s around 6.30 am and you hope, that the B&B owner would be kind enough to allow you to leave your bags in your room and come back later, when it’s the official checking in time.
 You hope…

-The door swings open, smiling lady comes out and immediately takes you to the lobby, where somebody helps you to take your backpacks.
+The door swings open, smiling lady comes out and immediately takes you to the lobby, where somebody helps you to take off your backpacks.